This comprehensive guide covers everything you need to know about wisdom teeth removal.

 Dr Chhaya Chauhan – In-house dentist – GDC Number: 83940

-NHS waiting list for wisdom tooth removal
+NHS waiting list

 The average waiting list for a wisdom tooth removal at an NHS hospital is around 18 weeks.